georgeletlojane/kartozawebapp/README.md

 To deploy the application to your Linux instance, please run the following commands in the root directory of this application folder

 1. First, initialise the node as docker manager, run ```docker swarm init```
-1. Then run ```docker stack deploy --compose-file docker-compose.yaml YourStackName ``` to create your stack defined in the docker-compose file
+1. Then run ```docker stack deploy --compose-file docker-compose.yaml kortazo ``` to create your stack defined in the docker-compose file
 2. To check if the stack has been created, run ```docker stack ls```
 3. Confirm the corresponding containers are running ```docker ps```